learn-co-curriculum/dsc-word-vectorization-lab/README.md

 print(song_without_brackets)
 ```

 Great.
 Now, write a function that takes in songs that have had their brackets removed, joins all of the lines into a single string, and then uses `tokenize()` on it to get a fully tokenized version of the song.
-Test this funtion on `song_without_brackets` to ensure that the function works.
+Test this function on `song_without_brackets` to ensure that the function works.

 ```python